Aurora OS (Eeebuntu): Eeebuntu 3.0 release

-The 3.0 release of Eeebuntu was based on Ubuntu 9.04.
+The 3.0 release of Eeebuntu is based on Ubuntu 9.04.
 It addresses a number of issues with the integrated Intel graphics cards and provides Eee PC specific optimization.

-Major changes to the approach of Eeebuntu's release saw rapid adoption with over 800,000 downloads and resulted in this version being awarded the Sourceforge Community Choice award for best new project in 2009.
+Major changes to the approach of Eeebuntu's release saw rapid adoption with over 800,000 downloads and resulted in this version being awarded the SourceForge Community Choice award for best new project in 2009.